ibnbayo/job-portal/README.md

 - API endpoint to delete a Job Application

 Requirements
-Below are the requirements of the application:
-- Users can signup and activate their account
+- Users signup and activate their account
-- Only the endpoint that returns the list of published job adverts and allows the applicants to submit a Job Application should be accessible to guest users.
-Other endpoints should require authentication.
-- A Job Advert can only be deleted only after it has been unpublished
+- Job Advert can only be deleted only after it has been unpublished
-- A Job Advert can be published and unpublished.
+- Job Advert can be published and unpublished.
-- Job Applications can only be submitted for a Job advert that has been published.
+- Job Applications can only be submitted for job adverts that has been published.
-- Guest users can only see published job adverts.
-- All the DB queries should be made with Django ORM.
+- All database queries made with Django ORM.

 ## Technologies
 - Django
 - REST Framework
+- Oauthlib

 ## Running The Project